nlcsdev/shopify-spacestagram-src/README.md

 -Animated like and dislike buttons

--Site designed with possible lost of internet connection in mind
+-Site designed with failed API calls in mind

 -Hidden API keys from the front end source code